CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 In this task, you will create an Azure Data Factory resource and configure it to perform a one-time ETL (Extract, Transform, Load) operation.
 The goal is to move data from one Azure Cosmos DB NoSQL container (products) to another container (flatproducts), applying a transformation during the process.

-Now that the Azure Cosmos DB for NoSQL resources are in place, you will create an Azure Data Factory resource and configure all of the necessary components and connections to perform a one-time data movement from one NoSQL API container to another to extract data, transform it, and load it to another NoSQL API container
+Now that the Azure Cosmos DB for NoSQL resources are in place, you will create an Azure Data Factory resource and configure all of the necessary components and connections to perform a one-time data movement from one API for NoSQL container to another to extract data, transform it, and load it to another API for NoSQL container

 1. On Azure portal home page select **+ Create a resource**.